MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 The IT leadership team has worked closely with business partners to understand what they want to achieve with this migration:

 - **Increase availability.** Contoso has had availability issues with their MySQL on-premises environment.
-The business requires the applications that use this data store to be more reliable.
+The business requires the apps that use this data store to be more reliable.
 - **Increase efficiency.** Contoso needs to remove unnecessary procedures, and streamline processes for developers and users.
 The business needs IT to be fast and not waste time or money, thus delivering faster on customer requirements.
 - **Increase agility.**  Contoso IT needs to be more responsive to the needs of the business.
 It must be able to react faster than the changes in the marketplace to enable the success in a global economy.
 It mustn't become a business blocker.
 - **Scale.** As the business grows successfully, Contoso IT must provide systems that are able to grow at the same pace.